SwissWoodSolutions/swisswoodsolutions.github.io/en/products/partners.md

 ## Robert Stempfle manufactory for woodwind instruments

-Robert Stempfle is a trained woodwind instrument maker and musician.
-In his specialist workshop in Zurich he makes clarinets, oboes, flutes and saxophones.
-In addition, repairs and revisions are offered.
-In November 2018, Robert Stempfle made the first clarinet from Sonowood maple.
+Robert Stempfle is a trained woodwind instrument maker and clarinetist.
+In his specialist workshop for woodwind instruments in Zurich, he carries out all repairs and revisions of woodwind instruments.
+He has been a development partner of Swiss Wood Solutions since 2015.
+In January 2019, Robert Stempfle made the first clarinet from Sonowood.

 <a class="btn -red" href="https://stempfle.ch" target="_blank">Stempfle woodwind manufactory ></a>